10 Ways to Support Your Favorite Sustainable Label

 8) JOIN THE MOVEMENT

 We can't fix the fashion industry if the majority of consumers and creators don't know there is a problem.
 Fortunately, it's never been easier to help educate and empower others through a broad range of resources.
-Encourage your friends and family to watch The True Cost (it's even streaming on Netflix!), find and share your favorite ethical writers, or start gifting sustainable fashion books for all those upcoming birthdays, bat mitzvahs, and bridal showers.
+Encourage your friends and family to watch The True Cost (it's even streaming on Netflix!), find and share your favorite ethical writers, or start giving sustainable fashion books as your go-to gift.

-Our weekly blog post is always a good place to find info too!
+My weekly blog is always a good place to find info too!

 9) GIVE A GIFT CARD